robfletcher/grails-reskin/readme.md

 ## To-do

-* Primary navigation should be in Sitemesh layout
 * Integrate EnhanceJS
 * Add WAI-ARIA roles to appropriate elements
 * Use divs with classes rather than HTML5 block elements?